SvenMichaelKlose/tunix/BLOG.md

 that task.
 TUNIX Lisp is more of a common good if it can be compiled for today's micro-controllers.

+Hacked along more after a long break and prepared some segmentation for overlays and throwing away init code.
+It would be useful if images could be loaded by different versions of the interpreter.
+Symbols of built-ins would be required to get looked up.
+One could for example throw out READ for some stand-alone app.
+Being able to exchange images across targets would be mind-boggling.
+At least for me.

 # 2024-08-11

 Some mean heisenbug is hiding someplace which escapes heavy